Entropy Inequalities for Sums in Prime Cyclic Groups: Proof of Theorem

 \subsection{All in one hand}

-The rearrangement inequality of Theorem \ref{thm:general_rearrangement_inequality} implies the majorization with the help of one arbitrary function $g$. \begin{thm}[Generalized rearrangement majorization] Let $f$ be an arbitrary probability mass function.
-Assume $h_1,h_2,\cdots,h_n$ are $\triangle$-regular and $s_1,s_2,\cdots, s_{2m-1},s_{2m}$ are $\square$-regular,
+The rearrangement inequality of Theorem \ref{thm:general_rearrangement_inequality} implies the majorization with the help of one arbitrary function $g$ in Theorem \ref{thm:general_rearrangement_inequality}.
+A careful choice of $g$ enables us to derive the majorization from the generalized rearrangement inequality. \begin{thm}[Generalized rearrangement majorization] Let $f$ be an arbitrary probability mass function.
+Assume $h_1,h_2,\cdots,h_n$ are $\triangle$-regular and $s_1,s_2,\cdots,$ $ s_{2m-1},s_{2m}$ are $\square$-regular,

 where $f^{+/-}$ means that we can choose either $f^+$ or $f^-$. \end{thm} \begin{proof} We show the case $f^+$ only in the right hand side.
 The other case can be proved in a similar way.
 We write $L:=f\star h_1\star h_2 \star \cdots \star h_n \star s_1 \star s_2 \star \cdots\star s_{2m-1} \star s_{2m}$ and $R:=f^{+} \star h_1^* \star h_2^* \star \cdots \star h_n^* \star s_1^+ \star s_2^- \star \cdots \star s_{2m-1}^+ \star s_{2m}^-$ for abbreviation.